How to Ride a Bike

 - 6 seconds (max sprinting)

 - Several hours (long steady distance riding)

-This book acts as a training toolbox with which you can structure bespoke sessions to improve these five facets of performance.
-There's also advice on diet, weight loss and the psychology of cycling, and plenty of stories and anecdotes from Sir Chris Hoy's Olympic track career.
+This book is training toolbox to structure bespoke sessions to improve these five facets of performance.
+How to Ride a Bike also features diet and weight loss advice, the psychology of cycling, and stories and anecdotes from Sir Chris Hoy's Olympic track career.

 Full of helpful and inspiring advice for those getting on a bike for the first time in a while, along with plenty of tips and tricks for seasoned cyclists looking to take it up a notch, this is a book for beginners and pros alike.

 Sir Chris Hoy is Great Britain's most successful Olympic athlete of all time, with six gold medals and one silver.
 Chris was voted 2008 BBC Sports Personality of the Year, and he was also awarded a Knighthood in the 2009 New Year Honours list.
 Chris retired from competitive cycling in 2013 and his achievements throughout his career make him one of Team GB's most successful Olympians, the first Briton since 1908 to win three gold medals in a single Olympic Games, and one of the most successful Olympic cyclists of all time.